 When a search engine crawls a web page, the robots identify any links and evaluate the text surrounding the link.
 This will allow the robot to determine whether the anchor link is relevant to the content of the rest of the page.

-The robot will look for keywords that they can reasonably expect to see if the anchor link is truly relevant to the rest of the content on the page.
+The robot will look for keywords they can reasonably expect to see if the anchor link is truly relevant to the rest of the content on the page.

 Backlinks are incredibly important for improving the authority of your website.
 Don’t hesitate to contact us for more information about how to check backlinks and improve your website’s backlink profile.